Higher and foundation tier

 particular organisation or individual carrying out a task or making an item or providing a service.
 For example

-taking the bus to school results in the bus burning a fossil fuel, diesel, which releases CO2.
+taking the bus to school results in the bus burning a fossil fuel; diesel which releases CO2 into the atmosphere.
 The school will also have its own

-carbon footprint, it will use electricity or gas which both ultimately release CO2.
+carbon footprint; it will use electricity and gas to provide heat, light and to run all the computers and other appliances in the school buildings; all of these activities ultimately release CO2.
 Most of the teachers in the school

-will have driven a car to school, which will burn petrol or diesel which releases CO2.
+will have driven a car to school; which will burn petrol or diesel which also releases CO2 into the atmosphere.

-Calculating the amount of carbon emitted by something is not always as easy as you might imagine.
+Calculating the amount of carbon emitted by some event is not always as easy as you might imagine.
 Consider your journey

 to school.
-Let's assume you get a lift in a car.
+Let's assume you get a lift in your parents car.

-You might assume then that the only carbon you release is from the carbon dioxide produced by burning the fuel in
+You might assume then that the only carbon released into the atmosphere is from the carbon dioxide produced by burning the fuel in

 the car.
 However think about all the activities that have to be gone through in order to get the petrol/diesel for the

-car into the local fuel station.
-The image below gives some detail of the carbon footprint for a car journey to school.
+car into the local fuel station and all the carbon dioxide released in manufacturing the car in the first place.
+The image below gives some detail of the carbon footprint for a simple car journey to school.

-And of course not forgetting all the carbon dioxide produced in actually manufacturing the car and all its components
+And of course don't forget all the carbon dioxide produced in actually manufacturing the car and all its components

 and transporting all these to the factory where the car is assembled and then disposing of it when the car reaches the end

 of its life.
-So perhaps it is easy to see that the carbon footprint is probably much larger than most people imagine.
+So perhaps it is easy to see that the carbon footprint is probably much larger than most people imagine; even for a simple event such as a car journey.

 Now consider all the items and activities that you do in say one week and think about all the pollution and